Travel Postcard: 48 hours in Vancouver

 12:30 p.m. - Vancouver has strong links to Asia and the downtown Chinatown market traces its roots to Vancouver’s role as a railway hub in the late 1800s.
 It is also home to the Dr. Sun Yat-Sen Classical Chinese Garden.

 2:30 p.m. - Archeological evidence indicates people have lived in the Vancouver area since 500 B.C.
 Visit the Museum of Anthropology at the University of British Columbia.
 For something more adventurous, take a 30-minute sightseeing trip over Vancouver by seaplane.
-Several operators run services from Vancouver’s downtown float-plane terminal at Coal Harbor.
+Several operators run services from Vancouver’s downtown float-plane terminal at Coal Harbour.
+(Editing by Patricia Reaney; and Peter Galloway)